Dani3lSun/apex-websocket-notify-bundle/README.md

 A demo application is available under https://apex.danielh.de/ords/f?p=WSNOTIFY

-And of course you find a APEX export (demo_app.sql) of it in [../apex/](https://github.com/Dani3lSun/apex-websocket-notify-bundle/tree/master/apex) folder.
+And of course you find a APEX export (**demo_app.sql**) of it in [../apex/](https://github.com/Dani3lSun/apex-websocket-notify-bundle/tree/master/apex) folder.
 To use it just import the app and then go through the installation steps below.
-Under Shared Components --> Edit Application Definition --> Substitutions Strings, set "G_WS_SERVER_HOST" to the hostname or ip address and "G_WS_SERVER_PORT" to the port of your node notification server.
+Under Shared Components --> Edit Application Definition --> Substitutions Strings, set

+- **G_WS_SERVER_HOST** to the hostname or ip address of your node notification server
+- **G_WS_SERVER_PORT** to the port of your node notification server
+- **G_WS_SERVER_AUTHTOKEN** to your secure and random authToken of your node notification server (read further for more informations)

 The demo includes all plugins and shows the most common preferences and possibilities.